erikespana/balance-transfer-calculator/README.md

 # Balance transfer calculator

-Figures out the most you can borrow for the same interest rate.
+Figures out the most you can borrow for a fixed interest rate.

 Uses Javascript and CSS grids